xenondevs/Docs/docs/nova/admin/recipes.md

      The maximum allowed amplifier level for a potion of this effect.
 By default, you cannot create an effect with both an increased duration level and an increased amplifier level, but you are able to change this in the config file for the electric brewing stand.

-!!! warning "Multiple Item Choices"
+!!! warning "Multiple Choices for Ingredients"

      In this recipe type, multiple item choices for one ingredient are **not** allowed.